 Did you get my email?

 I'll go a step further and mention that I think emails are even more performative in business settings.
-This project originated from my experience crafting business emails for various jobs.
-What I'm sending out is a variation of a cold marketing email template.
+This project originated from my experience crafting business emails for various jobs and the hours of tedious mind-numbing edits and considerations of how certain words will be considered when they are read by a client.
+What I've sent out is a variation of a cold marketing email template.
 In business, emails must be written "formally" with the correct tone and format to be considered as respectable and professional.
 The change in the way these emails are crafted from the everyday way of speaking and doing is a societal construct and one in which I wished to reveal.
-Therefore, the use of my "student" identity, within the institution of my university was a purposeful choice.
+I worked inside my societal role of student and used my "student" identity within the institution of my university as a purposeful choice.
+There is social currency in being a student, whether people think they can help you to learn more about the world or think you cannot afford things without a real income, or something else…but when you mention you are a student often times the guard comes down.

-So using the proper frame of a business email and the institutional protection of my student identity and a well known domain name, I begin to play.
+So using the proper frame of a business email and the institutional protection of my student identity and a well known domain name of the university, I begin to play.
 Not "Play with it," but rather "play" in the most joyous form.
 "Playing with it" has become a graphic design, or "creative," phrase that has nothing to do with play.
 It connotes practicing or debugging.
-The "play" I mean is in its most joyous form.
+The "play" I mean is in its most expressive way of communicating.
 The play that we experience as children when we dare each other to imagine together.
-In this way, I am asking artists to join me in play, as I imagine I am an artist that sees no value in the labor, expertise, or intellectual thought required to create contemporary art.
-It is a satire of the real economy of art, where precious items are developed and assembled by skilled labor and yet there is no credit given.
+In this way, I am asking artists to join me in play, as I use my imagination to turn myself into an artist that sees no value in the labor, expertise, or intellectual thought required to create contemporary art.
+My play is a satire of the real economy of art, where precious items are developed and assembled by skilled labor and yet there is no credit given.
 Even lesser-known artists send their works out for printing or such types of assembly, without crediting the labor.
 I have chosen to not credit the artists for the work they send me.
 The work is credited to me only according to the email.
 This lack of credit eliminates the work and skill the artists I have emailed have done to create their art-works.

-Except, I am crediting the artists by including their names in the title of the work.
+Except, I contradict myself immediately by crediting the artists by including their names in the title of the work.
 The subtext of this contradiction is where I am asking artists to play with me.
 I am perpetrating the issue of failing to provide credit, but I am also providing credit at the same time.
+If they sign up, they are signing my petition…they are joining the cause!
 The play here is intentional to provide a context for my authenticity.
 I'm not just stealing people's work and I have no interest in forging works or making it appear as though people have participated.
 Instead, through the contradiction, I am creating a game that artists can choose to play or not play.

 Though the sculpture is displayed in a "thesis show" and not an ideal "sales driven site" as would make it more conceptually relevant, I would argue that thesis shows are points of sale for many artists and also marketing sites where artists can network with gallerists and curators who may eventually hire them or sell their art.